Falknis

-The Falknis is a mountain in the Rätikon range of the Alps, located on the border between Liechtenstein and Switzerland (Grisons).
+The Falknis is a mountain in the Rätikon range of the Eastern Alps, located on the border between Liechtenstein and Switzerland (Grisons).
 It is 2562 m at its highest peak.

 The nearest locality is Balzers, Liechtenstein, in the Alpine Rhine Valley.

 In literature

 The Falknis is one of two mountains named in Johanna Spyri's 1881 novel Heidi.
 The title character describes them to her grandfather after having seen them both from the meadow where the goats are taken daily to graze, and he tells her their names.
 The other mountain is the Schesaplana, some 11 km away to the east.